-- Choosing the right automation tool/framework
+- Choosing the right automation tools and frameworks

-What is In-sprint Test Automation?
+What is In-Sprint Test Automation?

 In-sprint test automation refers to the practice of testing the business requirements of an application feature within their development sprint.
 In other words, all aspects of the feature, whether business-relevant or technical, are verified for optimal performance within a single sprint, leaving no test backlog.